Beyond Deterministic Translation for Unsupervised Domain Adaptation: Introduction

-Firstly, we use stochastic translation across the source and target domains by relying on multimodal translation~\cite{Huang_18_munit, Almahairi_18a_augm_cycleGAN, Lee_18_DRIT, Zhu_17_BicycleGAN}.
+Firstly, we use stochastic translation across the source and target domains by relying on the multimodal (or stochastic) translation method of~\cite{Huang_18_munit}.
 We show that allowing for stochastic translations yields clear improvements over the deterministic CycleGAN-based baseline, as well as all published pixel space alignment-based techniques.
-We attribute this to the ability of the multimodal translation to generate more diverse and sharper samples, that provide better training signals to the domain network.
+We attribute this to the ability of the multimodal translation to generate more diverse and sharper samples, that provide better training signals to the target-domain network.

 Secondly, we exploit the ability to sample multiple translations for a given image in order to obtain better pseudo-labels for the unlabelled target images: we generate multiple translations of every target image into the source domain, label each according to a source-domain CNN, and average the resulting predictions to form a reliable estimate of the class probability.
 This is used as supervision for target-domain networks, and is shown to be increasingly useful as the number of averaged samples per image grows.